2025-2026 Fellows Cohorts Program

 2025-2026 Schedule

-Monthly evening meeting: See Schedule for individual facilitators; Choose one night each month from two opportunities.
+Choose one night each month from three opportunities:

 This cohort invites young adults and mentors on a journey culminating in the Camino de Santiago in Portugal and Spain.